amir-tagh/Automated-Docking/README.md

 Prepare your SMILES file:\
 Create a tab-separated text file (e.g., smiles.tsv) where the first column contains the SMILES strings.\
 python smiles_to_umap_hdbscan.py smiles.tsv umap_hdbscan_plot.png\

+smiles_to_umap_hdbscan_centers.py\
+Explanations:\
+Store Molecule Objects:\
+The smiles_to_fingerprints function now returns both the fingerprints and the corresponding RDKit molecule objects.\
+Identify and Plot Cluster Centers:\
+In plot_umap_with_clusters, after performing UMAP and HDBSCAN, the script identifies cluster centers by averaging the points in each cluster.\
+For each cluster, the center coordinates and a representative molecule are identified.\
+The molecule images are overlaid on the UMAP plot at the cluster center coordinates.\
+Overlay Molecule Images:\
+RDKit's Draw.MolToImage function is used to generate images of the molecules, which are then overlaid on the UMAP plot using plt.imshow.\
+Running the Script\
+Prepare your SMILES file:\
+Create a tab-separated text file (e.g., smiles.tsv) where the first column contains the SMILES strings.\
+Run the script:\
+python smiles_to_umap_hdbscan_centers.py smiles.tsv umap_hdbscan_centers_plot.png\